-This week in Husker history
+This week inHusker history

-The week of March 25-31, looking back in five-year intervals:
+The week of March 25-31, looking back in five-year intervals

 «1922: After his first season as head football coach at Nebraska, Fred Dawson is named athletic director.
-The post became vacant in January when Fred Luehring resigned to become Minnesota's A.D. | More about Dawson: 1, 2
+He had been serving as interim A.D. since Fred Luehring resigned in January to become Minnesota's athletic director. | More about Dawson: 1, 2

 1967: Three months after the Huskers' lopsided loss to Alabama in the Sugar Bowl, Bob Devaney ventures into Tide country for a pair of speaking engagements.

 1972: Defensive end Larry Jacobson signs with the New York Giants after being selected in the first round of the NFL draft.

 1982: Clemson is officially in hot water with the NCAA just three months after its bowl win over Nebraska for the national championship.

 1987: Former Husker tight end and graduate assistant Brad Jenkins is hired as head coach at Kansas Wesleyan.